SignalK/signalk-autopilot/README.md

 To be able to acknowledge pilot related alarms through the GUI you need to install the `signalk-alarm-silencer` plugin.
 - A back-end API described below.

+**To get the plugin to work in KIP, disable the V2 API in the plugin config.**

 Supports
 - Raymarine NMEA 2000
 - Seatalk 1 Autopilots